 A number of strategic focus areas have been identified through participatory planning processes.
 However, important to be noted, the Social Programmes Section is implementation focused.
 The field of Social Development covers a range of sub-sectors.
 The focus of the ZDM Social Programmes Section will in future be on five functions.
-This coordination function will see the establishment of
+This coordination function will see the establishment of capacity in the District to ensure effective district level coordination in the following focus areas:

-- Youth and Children: The Focus is on mobilising the youth and children bodies to participate in developmental opportunities and platforms at all aspects of life. - Sport and Recreation: The focus is on a wide range of sport and recreation related activities, ranging from the hosting of sport events to ensuring effective participation of Zululand people in sport activities. - Quality of Life: The focus will be on empowering and improving the quality of life working through the various social sectors active in the District, viz. women, men, disabled and senior citizens. - Arts and Culture: Arts and culture encompasses a wide field of involvement in the District that will potentially be from supporting skills development to the coordination and hosting of related events. - o HAST (HIV, AIDS, STIs, TB): This function will focus on the coordination of all HIV / AIDS related functions (from prevention through to care and treatment) throughout the District. - Other: Health, Education, Social Welfare, Safety and Security
+Youth and Children: The Focus is on mobilising the youth and children bodies to participate in developmental opportunities and platforms at all aspects of life.

+Sport and Recreation: The focus is on a wide range of sport and recreation related activities, ranging from the hosting of sport events to ensuring effective participation of Zululand people in sport activities.

+Quality of Life: The focus will be on empowering and improving the quality of life working through the various social sectors active in the District, viz. women, men, disabled and senior citizens.

+Arts and Culture: Arts and culture encompasses a wide field of involvement in the District that will potentially be from supporting skills development to the coordination and hosting of related events.

+HAST (HIV, AIDS, STIs, TB): This function will focus on the coordination of all HIV / AIDS related functions (from prevention through to care and treatment) throughout the District. • Other: Health, Education, Social Welfare, Safety and Security